Eva Feldman: Career

 Feldman served as President of the Peripheral Nerve Society from 2007 to 2009.
 She was also the President of the American Neurological Association (ANA) from 2011 to 2013, being only the third woman elected as ANA President in 130 years.
 She went on to become the chair of the ANA from 2021–2015.
 She was the first woman in 25 years to receive the Robert S. Schwab Award from the American Clinical Neurophysiology Society.
 She is also the only U-M alumnus to receive both Early and Distinguished Career Achievement Awards from the U-M Medical Alumni Society.
 Among her many honors, Feldman is an elected member of the National Academy of Medicine (NAM) and Association of American Physicians, and a Fellow of the American Association for the Advancement of Science.
 In 2023, she was appointed to the NAM (governing and oversight) Council and received the Fulton Award from the World Federation of Neurology.
 In 2024, Feldman was awarded the Sheila Essey Award for her work in ALS from the American Academy of Neurology, American Brain Foundation, and ALS Association.
 Also that year, she was part of a special National Academies of Sciences, Engineering and Medicine committee that published "Living With ALS," which set priorities and recommendations to make ALS a livable disease.
-Other wards include the Juvenile Diabetes Research Foundation Mary Jane Kugel Award twice (2003 and 2005), the American Diabetes Association Lifetime Achievement Award (2006), the Endocrine Society Gerald D. Aurbach Award for Outstanding Translational Research (2017), and the Peripheral Nerve Society Alan J. Gebhart Prize for Excellence in Peripheral Nerve Research (2019).
+In 2025, Feldman received the Award for Distinguished Research in the Biomedical Sciences from the Association of American medical Colleges.
+Other awards include the Juvenile Diabetes Research Foundation Mary Jane Kugel Award twice (2003 and 2005), the American Diabetes Association Lifetime Achievement Award (2006), the Endocrine Society Gerald D. Aurbach Award for Outstanding Translational Research (2017), and the Peripheral Nerve Society Alan J. Gebhart Prize for Excellence in Peripheral Nerve Research (2019).
 Feldman is the Editor of the Contemporary Neurology Series and also serves on a number of editorial boards for leading scientific journals, including The Lancet Neurology, Nature Reviews Neurology, JAMA Neurology, and Journal of Neurology, Neurosurgery and Psychiatry.
 She has also been featured on numerous media outlets, including CNN, TIME, National Geographic, PBS, and The New York Times, among many more.